 The most popular of all the food and drink items has to be Guinness.
 This is a dark Irish beer that lends itself well to a variety of desserts.
 Already noted in our stout desserts post, it sits in the stout and porter family.
 In other words, a group of beers with a low level of carbonation that helps to give an extra lift to any baked goods.
 The beer is useful in bringing out flavours such as chocolate, vanilla, coffee, and also caramel.
 This is perfect for dessert lovers.
 What’s more, Guinness can even be used in icings and fudges!

 Another Irish drink that works perfectly with Irish desserts is Irish cream.
 This is a fragrant liqueur based on Irish whiskey, cream, and sometimes other flavourings.
 The most famous is Baileys, which is available in flavours like mint chocolate, salted caramel, and strawberries and cream.
 Thanks to this liquor, you can add an extra kick to your desserts.
-This goes for red velvet cake and apple pie flavoured Irish cream.
-While these flavours may skip the more “traditional desserts” taste, the original still remains a popular choice for cheesecakes, parfaits, mousses and puddings.
+This goes for red velvet cakes, apple crumbles but also cheesecakes, parfaits, mousses and puddings.
 Of course, why stop there?
 We can even find the liqueur baked into the most widespread everyday desserts, such as fresh bundt cakes, cookies, porter cakes and scones.
 Look for these special desserts in your local bakeries!

-However, it’s not all puddings and cakes.
-Another Irish food that can feature heavy at this time of year is soda bread.
+However, Irish products are not all puddings and cakes.
+Another Irish food that can pops up at this time of year is soda bread.
 This is a type of quick bread that uses bicarb soda instead of yeast as the leavening agent.
 It can be flavoured with treacle, walnuts, and herbs.
 The traditional sweetened version includes caraway seeds and raisins.
 Buttermilk is another common ingredient that helps to make it moist and crumbly.
 However, some recipes replace the buttermilk with yogurt or, turning full circle, stout like Guinness!
 Guinness with the main and Guinness with the dessert suits us just fine.